305 Seymour Lane, Mill Valley

 Families and professionals looking for a laid back, small-town lifestyle, a sun-soaked community and a connection to the outdoors.

-Central Mill Valley including Sycamore Park, Boyle Park, Homestead Valley, Scott Valley and Alto-Sutton are most often sunny with morning clouds.
+Central Mill Valley including Sycamore Park, Boyle Park, Homestead Valley, Scott Valley, Alto-Sutton and Strawberry are most often sunny with morning clouds.
 Blithedale and Cascade Canyons enjoy more shade amidst the towering Redwood trees.
 Morning fog runs over Mt.
 Tam through Tennessee and Tamalpais Valley where the sun breaks through mid-day.
 No matter what part of Mill Valley you’re in, you'll rarely be disappointed by the weather in this mountain town.
 Check the current weather →

-From downtown Mill Valley it takes 12-15 minutes to get to the Ferry Terminal in Larkspur, 45 minutes to downtown San Francisco, and 55 minutes to San Francisco International Airport.
+From downtown Mill Valley it takes 12-15 minutes to get to the Ferry Terminal in Larkspur or Sausalito, 45 minutes to downtown San Francisco, and 55 minutes to San Francisco International Airport.
+From Central Mill Valley it takes only 10 minutes to get to either Ferry Terminal, 30 minutes to downtown SF and 45 minutes to SFO.

 Mill Valley residents have access to award-winning public and private schools from K-12.
 Elementary students can attend Edna Maguire, Old Mill School, Park School, Strawberry Point, or Tamalpais Valley Elementary.
 Middle school students attend Mill Valley Middle School and high school students attend Tamalpais High School.
 In addition to excellent public schools, there are several private campuses in Mill Valley including Marin Horizon, Ring Mountain Day School and Greenwood School.
 Learn more about the Mill Valley School District here.